Regsiter now for a personalized educational experience.

 Forgot your password?
 Enter the email address you used to create your account to initiate a password reset.

-UPMC recently announced a $2 billion investment to build three new specialty hospitals in Pittsburgh: including the UPMC Heart and Transplant Hospital, UPMC Hillman Cancer Hospital, and the UPMC Vision and Rehabilitation Hospital.
+UPMC recently announced a $2 billion investment to build three new specialty facilities in Pittsburgh: including the UPMC Heart and Transplant Hospital, UPMC Hillman Cancer Hospital, and the UPMC Vision and Rehabilitation Tower.
 These patient-focused, technology-enhanced facilities will provide modern, cutting-edge clinical treatments in combination with multidisciplinary research capabilities for specific diseases and health conditions.

-This new hospital will serve as a hub for patients with visual, mobility, and cognitive impairments in learning.
+This new facility will serve as a hub for patients with visual, mobility, and cognitive impairments in learning.
 Incorporating features such as the virtual apartment, city street, and rehabilitation garden